 It’s the people in your company who make or break you.
 When you clearly define your core values and the behaviors you expect, they become invaluable in helping you choose the right people for your team.
-And when you hold your workforce accountable to those characteristics, you’ll be able to determine much more quickly who fits – and who doesn’t.
+And when you hold your workforce accountable to those characteristics, you’ll be able to determine who fits – and who doesn’t - quickly.

 2. Engaging With the Right Customers

-What I’ve learned is core values are the guiding principles for how you do business and select your workforce.
+I’ve learned that core values are the guiding principles for doing business and selecting your workforce.
 They keep you focused on what’s truly important and the reason your business even exists.
 They get people aligned and excited about what the company represents to the marketplace.

-I could give you lots of statistics about the percentage of people who do independent online research before they purchase, but it's pretty obvious the Internet has dramatically changed the way people buy stuff.
+I could give you lots of statistics about the percentage of people who do independent online research before they purchase.
+Still, it’s evident that the Internet has dramatically changed how people buy stuff.

 When someone comes to your website to evaluate whether or not they want to do business with you, the more they know about you, the better.
-If it's super easy to understand what you do, the value you provide, who you are, and what you stand for, the faster they can make a decision about you.
-If you talk to any highly successful sales professional, they'll tell you “people buy from people they like.”
+If it’s super easy to understand what you do, the value you provide, who you are, and what you stand for, they can make a decision about you faster.
+If you talk to any highly successful sales professional, they’ll tell you,“People buy from people they like.”

-Core values give prospects a better flavor for who your company is, what you stand for, and what they can expect from working with you.
-If they're the typical platitudes they read on lots of websites, they won't do much for you.
+Core values give prospects a better flavor of who your company is, what you stand for, and what they can expect from working with you.
+They won’t do much for you if they’re the typical platitudes they read on many websites.
 But if you spend time and effort thinking about them and what they mean to your company, they could add real value.

 Sketching out Ascend Business Growth’s core values has been an interesting adventure.
 It’s a work in progress, to be sure, but I was surprised at the feeling of purpose I felt even after the first go-round.
 Core values fluffy B.S.?
 I don’t think so anymore.